SharePoint/sp-dev-docs/docs/business-apps/power-apps/get-started/create-your-first-custom-form.md

     ![View-only title](../../../images/gs01-attachments-conditional-visibility.png)

-    The **Attachments** data card is now hidden if the project owner is Nestor Wilke.
+    If the project owner is Nestor Wilke, then the **Attachments** data card is hidden.
 Otherwise, it is visible.

     You can write the same conditional logic in multiple ways.
 For more info, see [Operators and Identifiers in Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/functions/operators).